Monument Cemetery: Cemetery closure

 Burials stopped by the late 1920s, and by the early 1950s the cemetery had fallen into disrepair.
 The cemetery suffered from crime and vandalism and became infested with rats.
 Temple University was interested in purchasing the cemetery and repurposing it for athletic fields and a parking lot.
 The management of Monument Cemetery objected to this usage of the cemetery and hoped to sell to another cemetery company.
 In 1954, Monument Cemetery finally agreed to terms to sell 11 1/2 acres of the cemetery to Temple University and the remainder to the Philadelphia Board of Education.

 The University contacted 748 families about the cemetery closure.
 Approximately 28,000 bodies were reinterred to Lawnview Memorial Park with only 300 grave markers included in the move since families members were located.
-Most of the reinterrments were placed in a mass grave.
+Most of the reinterments were placed in a mass grave.
 The process of relocating the bodies took four years to accomplish.
 The new graves are marked by flat markers, also known as grass markers.
 The original headstones were not used at the new grave sites.
 Most of the remaining headstones, and the monument to Washington and Lafayette, were used as riprap during the construction of the Betsy Ross Bridge and can be seen on the shores of the Delaware River at low tide.
 The land is currently used by Temple University for athletic fields, a student pavilion and a parking lot.
 The Board of Education used their lot as a playground for George Washington Carver High School.